top of page

 There is a total absence of transitional forms showing part-way stages of complex systems developing.
 Prof Andy Mackintosh discusses this in his paper on the intricacies of flight, referring to irreducibly complex systems that could never evolve because they require everything to be place and functioning before they can work.

 There are many more points that could be made, but this will suffice for this page.
-There is plenty more to go at on other pages, which can be accessed from the top of the page, should anyone wish to do so.
+There is plenty more to go at on other pages, which can be accessed from the top of the page, should you wish to do so.

 INDEX